darkwyld/SimpleESI/REFERENCE.md

 class MyESI extends SimpleESI { use debug; }
 ```

-It enable minimal debugging support.
+It enables minimal debugging support.
 Only errors (debug level 0) and fatal errors (debug level -1) will be printed.
 Fatal errors will throw an exception.

 ##### 1.1.3. `fulldebug` **(default)**